 The 1995 EIS (Reclamation 1995) described adaptive management as the process "whereby the effects of dam operations on downstream resources would be assessed and the results of those resource assessments would form the basis for future modifications of dam operations."
 In describing the commitment to adaptive management in the 1996 ROD (Reclamation 1996), the Secretary specified that "any operational changes will be carried out in compliance with NEPA."
 In the 2011 NOI (DOI 2011b) that announced the LTEMP process, the DOI specified that a NEPA process would be used to document and evaluate impacts of the alternatives.
-By articulating and planning for critical uncertainties (Sections 1.7 and 2.1, and Appendix C) upfront, the LTEMP EIS puts forth an adaptive management plan for the next 20 years that is flexible and allows the experimental, operational, and management changes specified and analyzed in the LTEMP to proceed without additional NEPA analysis.
+By articulating and planning for critical uncertainties (Sections 1.7 and 2.1, and Appendix C) upfront, the LTEMP DEIS puts forth an adaptive management plan for the next 20 years that is flexible and should allow the experimental, operational, and management changes specified in the LTEMP to proceed without additional NEPA analysis.

-The LTEMP uses an adaptive management and experimental framework to refine existing information regarding the effects of dam operations and management actions on affected resources.
-Information gathered through the adaptive management and experimental process may be used to adjust operations within the range of the actions analyzed for impacts in this EIS.
+The LTEMP uses an adaptive and experimental framework to refine existing information regarding the effects of dam operations and management actions on affected resources.
+Information gathered through the adaptive and experimental process may be used to adjust operations within the range of the impacts analyzed in this DEIS.

-1.7 ROLE OF DECISION ANALYSIS IN THE EIS PROCESS
+1.7 ROLE OF DECISION ANALYSIS IN THE DEIS PROCESS

-The joint lead agencies used a structured decision analysis process to support the evaluation of alternatives in response to requests from some of the Glen Canyon Dam AMWG stakeholders to have additional substantive input into the EIS.
-The joint leads view structured decision analysis as a structured, scientific method to help evaluate complex alternatives; integrate information and critical uncertainties regarding the effects of independent environmental processes and resource response on outcomes; and bring additional transparency to the EIS process.
+The joint leads used a structured decision process to support the evaluation of alternatives in response to requests from some of the Glen Canyon Dam AMWG stakeholders to have additional substantive input into the DEIS.
+The joint leads view structured decision analysis as a structured, scientific method to help evaluate complex alternatives; integrate information and critical uncertainties regarding the effects of independent environmental processes and resource response on outcomes; and bring additional transparency to the DEIS process.

-While structured decision analysis informed the analysis of the joint leads, it was not the only method by which a preferred alternative was identified.
-The identification of a preferred alternative was based on the full EIS analysis and considerations relating to qualitative and quantitative evaluations of impacts.
-Public comment, socioeconomic considerations, AMWG stakeholder input, and other factors were also considered in this identification.
+While structured decision analysis informed the analysis of the joint leads, it was not the only method by which a preferred alternative is selected.
+The selection of a preferred alternative was based on the full DEIS analysis and considerations relating to qualitative and quantitative evaluations of impacts.
+Public comment, socioeconomic considerations, AMWG stakeholder input, and other factors were all considered in this decision.

-The joint-lead agencies partnered with the USGS Patuxent Wildlife Research Center to incorporate formal decision-analysis tools in the LTEMP EIS.
+The joint-lead agencies partnered with the USGS Patuxent Wildlife Research Center to incorporate formal decision-analysis tools in the LTEMP DEIS.
 Decision-analysis tools are used to help formally parse out complex problems into manageable pieces, while keeping track of multiple objectives (Gregory and Keeney 2002).
-Appendix C further describes the decision-analysis tools and methodology as related to the LTEMP EIS.
+Appendix C further describes the decision-analysis tools and methodology as related to the LTEMP DEIS.

 The joint-lead agencies, other DOI agencies, including the BIA, FWS, and USGS, and Argonne technical staff developed performance metrics to evaluate achievement of the resource goals, identified critical uncertainties, and evaluated a preliminary and final set of alternatives in a process that incorporated decision-analysis tools.
 Performance metrics provide a quantitative, transparent, and objective method to assess the performance of the alternatives against each of the resource goals.
-Input from some Cooperating Agencies, Tribes, and other stakeholders was used to prepare a final set of performance metrics used in the LTEMP EIS analysis.
-Six of the seven Basin States and some of the Tribes and other stakeholders elected not to participate in this process for various reasons.
+Input from some Cooperating Agencies, Tribes, and other stakeholders was used to prepare a final set of performance metrics used in the LTEMP DEIS analysis.
+Six of the seven Basin States and some of the tribes and other stakeholders elected not to participate in this process for various reasons.
 The resulting performance metrics are presented in Appendix B.